amh11706/Quacken/README.md

 Here you will find the source code for the multiplayer Quacken minigame.

-The app is launched using "quacken.php" and relies on the localy hosted SQL server to load properly.
+The app will not load without a connection to the localy hosted SQL server.